 Much of the verbal input observed in the research reported here took the form of diagnosis, explanation and asking or answering questions.
 A very small amount of negative feedback was observed, either of the attributional or non-attributional variety.
-Rather, feedback tended to be positive; this tended to take the form of non-attributional positive feedback such as "well done" or "good."
-Facilitators could reflect and develop their practice with regard to this point, as specific, attributional feedback has been shown to be a highly effective strategy for engaging learners in music (Colprit, 2000; Duke & Henninger, 1998, 2002) and is associated with the theory that specific attributions support learners' motivation to understand and master their environment (see Chapter 3 in Schunk, Pintrich, & Meece, 2010).
-Indeed, with regard to older learners, the provision of specific, corrective feedback may be a crucial feature of "enabling" learning and teaching environments where older people take responsibility for their learning (Withnall & Percy, 1994).
+Rather, feedback tended to be positive; this tended to take the form of non-attributional positive feedback such as 'well done' or 'good'.
+Facilitators could reflect and develop their practice with regard to this point, as specific, attributional feedback has been shown to be a highly effective strategy for engaging learners in music (Colprit, 2000; Dukie and Henninger, 1998; 2002) and is associated with the theory that specific attributions support learners' motivation to understand and master their environment (see chapter 3 in Schunk, Pintrich and Meece, 2010).
+Indeed, with regard to older learners, the provision of specific, corrective feedback may be a crucial feature of 'enabling' learning and teaching environments where older people take responsibility for their learning (Withnall and Percy, 1994).

-The observed music sessions varied considerably in organizational structure and pace.
-For example, in the rock group the facilitator adopted a "fellow traveller" approach (Jones, 2005), rehearsing and exploring the music alongside the participants.
+The observed music sessions varied considerably in organisational structure and pace.
+For example, in the rock group the facilitator adopted a 'fellow traveller' approach (Jones, 2005), rehearsing and exploring the music alongside the participants.
 This contrasted with more formal approaches where sessions were highly facilitator-led.
-Within the more formal approach there was also diversity in facilitator style, with some making extensive use of humour in order to reduce anxiety and establish an informal "feel," while others pursued a highly structured plan.
-Cox (1989) drew attention to the importance of organizational structure and made the salient point that effective music sessions needed to have some kind of organizational structure, but that the most important thing was that facilitators were flexible with regard to structure.
-In the context of music-making with older people this is an important point.
-Facilitators need to be equipped with a repertoire of strategies and organizational approaches so that they may be empowered to take decisions with regard to which approach will be most appropriate and most effective for any given group.
+Within the more formal approach there was also diversity in facilitator style, with some making extensive use of humour in order to reduce anxiety and establish an informal 'feel', while others pursued a highly structured plan.
+Cox (1989) drew attention to the importance of organisational structure, but that the most important thing was that facilitators were flexible with regard to structure.
+In the context of music making with older people this is an important point.
+Facilitators need to be equipped with a repertoire of strategies and organisational approaches so that they may be empowered to take decisions with regard to which approach will be most appropriate and most effective for any given group.